cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 Fortunately, Cairo provides a handy built-in [dictionary type](./ch03-02-dictionaries.md) called `Felt252Dict<T>` that allows us to simulate the behavior of mutable data structures.
 Let's first explore how to create a struct that contains, among others, a `Felt252Dict<T>`.

-Note: Several concepts used in this chapter are presented in later parts of the book.
-We recommend you to check out the following chapter first:
+> Note: Several concepts used in this chapter were already presented earlier in the book.
+We recommend checking out the following chapters if you need to revise them:
 [Structs](ch05-00-using-structs-to-structure-related-data.md),
 [Methods](./ch05-03-method-syntax.md),
 [Generic types](./ch08-00-generic-types-and-traits.md),